HappyRay/linkedin-contact-sync-doc/index.md

 ### Definitions
 "We" refers to the owners/developers of this extension

+### How does the app uses your data
+It reads the basic target LinkedIn profile information and basic GMail contact information in order to do the matching.
+It creates a new GMail contact when instructed.
+It caches basic Gmail contact information in the browser.
+All the information stay at its sources and the user's browser.

 ### What information we collect
 None other than what standard information the Chrome browser collects.